LAST UPDATED: 4/26/23 – Essential Travel Safety Tips

 Request Room on Higher Floor

-We have heard from travel security sources that the safest place to stay in a multi-level hotel is somewhere above the fifth floor.
-According to these sources, you want to stay away from the lower level rooms because those rooms are too easy to target for break-ins.
+I have heard from travel security sources that the safest place to stay in a multi-level hotel is somewhere above the fifth floor.
+According to these sources, you want to stay away from the lower-level rooms because those rooms are too easy to target for break-ins.
 You also want to avoid rooms that are near fire escapes and exits and they provide an easy getaway for thieve.

 If you have to leave your room, make sure you always use the Do Not Disturb sign and leave the TV or radio on loud enough to hear from outside the door.
 This will deter someone from trying to break into your room.

 When you are in the room, make sure you keep the dead bolt locked.
 If someone knocks on your door unannounced, make sure you call down to the front desk to verify that the visitor is expected by the hotel or hostel.
-Below is a list of general hotel or hostel guidelines from CrimeDoctor.com that are a great resource to follow:
+Below is a list of general hotel or hostel travel safety tips:

 - Always request a room on an upper floor, if possible